Construction Skills

 Introduction to Health and safety in Construction (Theory)

-Units: Hazards and Risks, Communicating Health & Safety, Personal and Collective Measures, Responsibilities, Hygiene Introduction to basic hand tools Introduction to basic wood joints – Rabbet, Mitre, Cross-halving, Half lap, Butt and Dowel joint Carpentry projects – Plate Stand (Initial practical assessment) Storage box ASDAN Module 1 – General Construction Operations (Theory)
+Units: Hazards and Risks, Communicating Health & Safety, Personal and Collective Measures, Responsibilities, Hygiene Introduction to using basic hand tools Introduction to basic wood joints – Rabbet, Mitre, Cross-halving, Half lap, Butt and Dowel joint Carpentry projects – Cross Halving Joint (Initial practical assessment) Storage box ASDAN Module 1 – General Construction Operations (Theory) Initial Skills Checklist

 |